blockful-io/shutter-staking/docs/simplified-staking-architecture.md

 ## FAQ

-1. There is a end date for the rewards distribution?
+1. Is there a deadline for distributing the rewards?
+   No, the rewards distribution will continue until the rewards contract is depleted.

-2. Is the stkSHU token transferable?
+2. Can the stkSHU token be transferred?
+   No, the stkSHU token is non-transferable.
+Keyper can only unstake the SHU tokens they have staked.

-3. The lock period is the same for all stakes?
+3. Is the lock period the same for all stakes?
-   No. Each stake has an individual lock period decided by the current lock period set by the DAO when the keyper stake.
+   No, each stake has an individual lock period determined by the current lock period set by the DAO at the time of keyper's stake.
 The lock period can be updated by the DAO.
-If the new lock period is lower than the current one for that stake, the new lock period will be considered.
-This ensures that the keyper can trust that their tokens will never be locked for longer than the agreed-upon period when they staked, while also allowing keyper to unstake their tokens in emergency situations.
+If the new lock period is shorter than the current one for that stake, the new lock period will be honored.
+This allows keyper to trust that their tokens will not be locked for longer than the originally agreed-upon period when they staked, and also enables keyper to unstake their tokens in emergency situations.

-4. The rewards are distributed per block or per second?
+4. Are the rewards distributed per second or per block?
-   Per second
+   Per second.

-5. The rewards are compounded automatically?
+5. Are the rewards automatically compounded?
-   Yes.
-The rewards are compounded automatically when the contract state is updated, i.e when anyone interacts with an non-view function.
+   Yes, the rewards are automatically compounded when the contract state is updated, i.e., when anyone interacts with a non-view function.

-6. The rewards are calculated by the stake shares or the total amount of shares the keyper has?
+6. Are the rewards calculated based on stake shares or the total amount of shares the keyper has?
-   The rewards are calculated by the total amount of shares the keyper has.
-This means that when the keyper claim rewards, they will claim the rewards for all the stakes they have.
-The same applies for unstake, the keyper will receive the rewards for all the stakes they have plus the SHU tokens for the **stake** they are unstaking.
+   The rewards are calculated based on the total amount of shares the keyper has.
+This means that when the keyper claims rewards, they will receive the rewards for all the stakes they have.

+7. When unstaking, are the rewards also transferred to the keyper?
+   The keyper has the option to choose whether they want to claim the rewards when they unstake.
+This is the default behavior.

 ## Requirements